apple/swift-async-algorithms/Guides/Compacted.md

 }
 ```

-This is equivelent to writing `.compactMap { $0 }` from a behavioral standpoint but is easier to reason about and is more effecient since it does not need to execute or store a closure.
+This is equivalent to writing `.compactMap { $0 }` from a behavioral standpoint but is easier to reason about and is more efficient since it does not need to execute or store a closure.

 ## Detailed Design